Safety Rules & FAQs

 • Can I bring a backpack?

-Guests cannot bring any large bags or containers in to the zoo including, but not limited to coolers, full-size backpacks, large diaper bags, etc. Smaller bags are still permitted.
+Sorry, backpacks (unless they are mini backpacks) are not allowed into the zoo.
+Guests cannot bring any large bags or containers in to the zoo including, but not limited to, coolers, standard school size backpacks, large diaper bags, etc. Guests may bring a small bag however.

 • What kind of animals are in the zoo?